openflighthpc/flight-env-types/apptainer/info.md

-# singularity(7) -- container solution for scientific and application driven workloads
+# apptainer(7) -- container solution for scientific and application driven workloads

 ## SYNOPSIS

-Singularity is an open-source container platform platform that has been created to support high-performance computing (HPC) and research workloads.
+Apptainer is an open-source container platform platform that has been created to support high-performance computing (HPC) and research workloads.
 First released in 2016, the container solution was created by necessity for scientific and application driven workloads and aims